Skip site navigation (1)Skip section navigation (2)

 builtin default flags for the toolchain, to initialize and store the

-configured for language C. For any configuration run (including the
+figured for language C. For any configuration run (including the first),

-first), the environment variable will be ignored if the CMAKE_C_FLAGS
+the environment variable will be ignored if the CMAKE_C_FLAGS variable is

 See also CMAKE_C_FLAGS_INIT.